Biotechnology for Biofuels

 XMG removal trends were similar between feedstocks whereas glucan conversion trends were significantly different, suggesting that factors in addition to XMG removal impact amenability of glucan to enzymatic attack.
 Corn stover exhibited higher hydrolysis yields than bagasse or poplar, which could be due to higher removal of non-carbohydrate carbon.
 XMG in bagasse is more easily degraded than XMG in corn stover and poplar.
 Conversion of FT-pretreated substrates at low concentration was faster and more complete for C. thermocellum than for SSF.

 Archambault-Leger, Veronique; Shao, Xiongjun; and Lynd, Lee R., "Integrated Analysis of Hydrothermal Flow through Pretreatment" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2869.